martensson/nixy/README.md

 {{- end }}
 ```

-**Optionally also add dynamically which network that have access to the same label:**
+**Optionally, add dynamically which network that have access to the same label:**
 ```
 {{- if $app.Labels.internal}}
 # allow anyone from local network.